metrorailings/OwlBlog/content/posts/week-6-insights.md

 Rams seem to be concentrating so much more on pass coverage than box defense.
 Seems like their base defense is a nickel formation.

-The Rams simply hate putting defenders in the box.
-How are more teams not running roughshod over this Rams defense?
+The Rams simply hate fielding players in traditional linebacker roles.
+How are more teams not running roughshod over this Rams defense using a combination of short passes and runs?

+Fred Warner has been awesome in defending against the run.